Combining Crown Structures for Vulnerability Measures: Proof of Theorem

-First note that $S$ separates $V(\Q)$ from the rest of the graph and $C$ therefore cannot have an edge to $V(\Q)$.
-Hence, by the definition of $\Q$ and $C$ the subgraph $G[B]$ only contains connected components of size at most $W$ and thus, the size constraints of the components in $B$ are given for the application of \cref{thm::dbExapnsion}.
-On the other hand, by the definition of $H$ and $S$ the vertices $A=H \cup S$ separates $B$ from the rest of the graph.
-That is, since $A_1$ separates $B_1$ from $A \setminus A_1$ in $G[A \cup B]$ by \cref{thm::dbExapnsion}, i.e. $N(B_1) \subseteq A_1$ in $G[A \cup B]$, the vertices $A_1$ also separates $B_1$ from $V(G) \setminus B_1$ in $G$. \end{proof}
+First, note that $S$ separates $V(\Q)$ from the remainder of the graph, indicating that $C$ cannot have an edge to $V(\Q)$.
+Consequently, by the definitions of $\Q$ and $C$, the subgraph $G[B]$ contains only connected components of size at most $W$.
+Thus, the size constraints of the components in $B$ are satisfied for the application of \cref{thm::dbExapnsion}.